NYPL/metadata-documentation/workflows/remediation/reimporting.md

    1. Select **MSS Unit ID** from the dropdown
    1. Enter the identifier for the archival collection (see [MSS Unit ID › Guidelines](/metadata-documentation/metadata/element/identifier/mss-unit/#guidel))
    1. Click **Search**
-1. If the search returns no results, the finding aid can be updated in [ArchivesSpace](/metadata-documentation/resources/glossary/#archivesspace) and the new finding aid XML can be uploaded to the [Archives Portal Admin Interface](/metadata-documentation/resources/glossary/#archives-portal-admin-interface) without the need to notify MSU
+1. If the search returns no results, the finding aid can be updated in [ArchivesSpace](/metadata-documentation/resources/glossary/#archivesspace) and the new finding aid XML can be uploaded to the [Archives Portal Admin Interface](/metadata-documentation/resources/glossary/#archives-portal-admin-interface) without the need to notify Metadata Services
 1. If the search returns one or more existing record(s), follow the steps based on which form the previous finding aid is in:
    1. PDF finding aid:
       1. Update the finding aid in [ArchivesSpace](/metadata-documentation/resources/glossary/#archivesspace) and upload the new finding aid XML to the [Archives Portal Admin Interface](/metadata-documentation/resources/glossary/#archives-portal-admin-interface)